vmware-archive/liota/liota/entities/devices/README.md

 # Devices (Things)

 Similar to Edge Systems, Devices are also an Entity in LIOTA.
-This python package consists of modules so that LIOTA agent in an Edge System can connect with devices and collect metrics at ease.
+This python package consists of device modules so that LIOTA agent in an Edge System can connect with devices and collect metrics at ease.

 Currently, following devices are supported.